 The easiest component appears something like this.

 Since the directives are available to the developers, it would only be rare cases when they still wish to utilize the template directive and not the component.
-Directives must be used as attributes to ad functionality to the component.
+Directives must be used as attributes to add functionality to the component.
 Well, when you feel stuck or doubtful about it, you may simply prefer the component model, which structures like a tree of components.
-Simply put, directives act more or less like a template-less component that is responsible for enhancing the components.
+Simply put, directives act more or less like a template-less component responsible for enhancing the components.

 The parameters of Components are passed through the bindings property.